-- Select the Article Type: Feature Article, Research in Brief, or Public Scholarship
+- Select the Article Type: Feature Article, Research in Brief, or Translational Education Research (TER)

 - Attach the required files.
 Please remove any indicator of either author(s) or institution(s) in the file names.
 For JCSD, the following files should be uploaded separately:

 - A cover sheet with author information (required)

 - A masked version of your manuscript (required)

 - Figures, tables, and/or graphs

 - Select Region of Origin.
 If there are multiple authors, select the region of the corresponding author.

 - Add classifications for your manuscript.
 You must select a minimum of 1 but can select up to 5.
 Please select both content classifications and methods classifications.
 For methods classifications, select specific classifications.
 Do not choose just the overall method classification (the bolded classifications).
 Click the “+” sign to select appropriate classifications.
 If your method is not listed, please select “other quantitative/qualitative method” option.

 - On the next screen, please indicate any opposed reviewers.
 If none, please click “Proceed.”